catx0rr/randwal/README.md

 ### I want to change the default directory where should I look?

-Same thing. all config variables are inside the randwal script. edit ~/.local/bin/randwal
+Same thing. all config variables are inside the randwal script.
+Edit ~/.local/bin/randwal

-### I want to change the monochromatic colors of the wallpaper?
+### I want to change the tone of the monochromatic colors of my terminal?

-There is no specific option for that, but you can change it randomly in ~/.local/bin/randwal randsaturate set to True.
+There is no specific option for that, but it can randomly change in ~/.local/bin/randwal randsaturate set to True.

 ### I want to customize my vim to get the same colors as my terminal what should I do?